-If so, we invite you to check out this opportunity!
+If so, we encourage you to check out this opportunity!

 We offer a competitive benefits plan that includes healthcare coverage, a retirement plan as well as paid time off, including 12 paid holidays per calendar year!

-For an inside look at what it is like to Make an ImpaCT as a State of Connecticut employee, check out the video below!
+For an inside look at what it's like to Make an ImpaCT as a State of Connecticut Employee, check out the video below:

 - All application materials must be received by the recruiting agency by the time specified on the job opening for the position for which you are applying.
 Late applications may not be submitted and will not be considered.
 Exceptions are rare and limited to documented events that incapacitate a candidate during the entire duration of the job posting time period.
 It is the candidate’s obligation and responsibility to request an exception and provide a legally recognized justification to accommodate such exception.
 Requests should be made to DAS.SHRM@ct.gov.